alisonrclarke/domain-specific-software-sustainability/scripts/qgis/processing_history/README.md

 and exports them as an executable file.
 This file can then be pushed to github or included in a data deposit, to enable others to reproduce your analysis.

+N.B.
+This script is still a work in progress - see the [GitHub issues](https://github.com/alisonrclarke/domain-specific-software-sustainability/issues) for a list of fixes to be made.

 ## Exporting history

 To export QGIS processing history based on a given data directory (do **either** 1 **or** 2):